trenki2/trenki2.github.io/_posts/2017-06-02-using-sdl2-with-cmake.md

 add_executable(SDL2Test Main.cpp) target_link_libraries(SDL2Test ${SDL2_LIBRARIES})
 {% endhighlight %}

+# Linux

+Setting up SDL2 with CMake under Ubuntu Linux is pretty easy.
+All you need to do is install the required dependencies first.

+{% highlight bash %}
+sudo apt install cmake libsdl2-dev g++
+{% endhighlight %}

 Now you can use `cmake` to generate your Makefiles and build your project.
 To include SDL2 headers you just use `#include "SDL.h"`.
 The correct include paths have been set up by cmake.
+For Linux nothing else is required.

 # Windows